raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 - Thus, we will leverage Empire C2 stager (Red Space) to perform routing via redirector (Grey Space) to reach the Empire listener (Blue Space).

 ![[Pasted image 20240310163005.png]]
+#### Redirector Communication Pattern
+1. C2 Listener will use Redirector IP Address
+2. The VPS running Redirector will leverage socat to redirect traffic from Stager (incoming) to Listener (outgoing)
+3. C2 Stager will callback to Redirector IP Address
 ### 1. Launch [[Empire C2#Create an Empire listener|Empire C2 & Setup Communication]]

 1. Launch Empire by starting the server